Manish-Nailwal/meowpics.io/README.md

-### LinkedIn Post

-🚀 **Exciting Project Launch: meowpics.io!** 🐾

-I’m thrilled to share my latest project, [meowpics.io](http://devlinkup.free.nf/meowpic.io/meow.html)! 🎉 This fun web application allows users to generate random cat images, ranging from 1 to 5 at a time, simply by clicking a button.
-But that’s not all—users can also download the images and explore any associated tags for each image.

-Built using HTML, CSS, and JavaScript, this project is a great example of API calls in action and showcases my skills in front-end development.

-Check out the code on GitHub here: [GitHub Repository](https://github.com/Manish-Nailwal/meowpics.io.git) Experience the webpage live: [meowpics.io](http://devlinkup.free.nf/meowpic.io/meow.html)

-Feel free to explore, provide feedback, or just enjoy some adorable cat pictures! 😺

-#WebDevelopment #JavaScript #APICalls #HTML #CSS #OpenSource #CatLovers #TechProjects

----

-### GitHub README.md

 # meowpics.io

 Welcome to **meowpics.io**—a fun and interactive web application that allows you to generate random cat images, view associated tags, and download your favorite pictures!